quchen/articles/fbut.md

 does not, hence the function is partial, and partial functions in Haskell are bad.

+There are some valid use cases of `fail` though: when you're in monadic code that is specific to one instance that supports it.
+For example, using `fail` is safe in `Data.Binary`'s `Get`, and the API does not expose a dedicated failing function.

 ### `read`
 `read` crashes at runtime on a parse error.
 Use `readMaybe` instead, which has a `Maybe a` result.